The perfect Formentera day trip from Ibiza

 5. Swim at the Caló Des Mort cove

-If you prefer larger beaches, you can go to Playa Migjorn instead, which occupies most of the southern coast of Formentera.
-With big sand dunes and pine trees, it is a perfect beach to enjoy the breeze and relax.
+If you prefer something a bit more epic, then visit Playa Migjorn instead, which occupies most of the southern coast of Formentera.
+With big sand dunes and pine trees, it is a perfect beach to enjoy the breeze and stretch out under the Mediterranean sun.

 6. Dinner and drinks in Es Pujols

-Before your magical day trip to Formentera comes to an end, go north-east to the lively Es Pujols and enjoy dinner and drinks.
-Es Pujols offers many restaurant options for every taste.
-There are many great places in Paseo Maritimo, where you can admire the sea views.
+Before your magical Formentera day trip comes to an end, head northeast to the lively Es Pujols for a delightful dinner and drinks, where you will find many restaurant options for every taste.
+There are also many great places in Paseo Maritimo, where you can admire the sea views.

-We recommend you try local dishes, such as ensalada pagesa (salad with tomatoes, potatoes and dried fish) and sobrassada (cured pork sausage), as well as the incredible local seafood and hierbas (anise-flavored liqueur).
+When you find your table, make sure to check out local dishes, such as ensalada pagesa (salad with tomatoes, potatoes and dried fish) and sobrassada (cured pork sausage), as well as the incredible local seafood and hierbas (anise-flavored liqueur).

-Tip: check out our post on the 9+1 top restaurants in Formentera.
+Tip: check out our guide on the 9+1 top restaurants in Formentera to get a better idea of what to expect!

 Glorious red sunset in Formentera